susanpallmann/everyday/README.md

 ## Well This Looks Like a Mess
 You're not wrong!
 I'm currently working on a total rebuild over in the **rebuild** branch, you should check that out instead.

+The original plan here was to use React for just a few elements in the app, and build the rest with HTML and jQuery.
+The new build is instead fully powered by React (with Firebase additions to come in later).